Designer Karl Lagerfeld to be cremated without ceremony

 He told de Bascher's biographer Marie Ottavi that he had kept half of his ashes so they be together again at the end.

-The German-born creator had put them away "somewhere secret.
+The German-born Chanel supremo had put them away "somewhere secret.
 One day they will be added to mine," he told Ottavi.

 Lagerfeld fell for the dashing de Bascher when he was 19 and looked after him until his death at 38.

-This was despite de Bascher, a notoriously philandering party animal, having an affair with Lagerfeld's great rival Yves Saint Laurent.
+This was despite de Bascher, a notoriously philandering party animal, having an affair with Lagerfeld's great friend turned rival Yves Saint Laurent.

 The other half of de Bascher's ashes was given to his family, the French daily Le Monde reported Wednesday.